-Expenses incurred are reimbursable only if you have pre-arranged this with your client and you keep your tax receipts.
+Business expenses incurred are reimbursable only if you have pre-arranged this with your client and you keep your tax receipts.
 Please contact your Recruit I.T.
 Consultant for details on how to make a claim.

 Contracting via Recruit I.T.

-Receive payment earlier than going direct
+Receive payment earlier than going direct.

-Discounted PI & PL Insurance
+Discounted PI & PL Insurance.

-Cloud-based Timesheets & Payslips
+Cloud-based timesheets & payslips.